 Take a moment to jot down answers to the following.
 Feel into the gratitude you have and to give yourself credit for things big and small that went well.
 Our brains love to solve problems, so it’s easy to focus on things that went wrong.
 It’s crucial to notice the stuff that was good too.

-- Given your answers to the two previous questions, what’s important for family well-being for this coming week?
-No need to solve everything at once!
+Think about your answers from the previous 2 questions.
+Remember, there’s no need to solve everything at once!
 No need for perfection!
 Just check in with yourself and see if your joys or your struggles are telling you any thing you’d like to continue or to change.

 Best wishes and happy journaling!